top of page

 CYFEST 15 is organized by CYLAND International MediaArtLab.
 The project's general sponsor is One Market Data.
 The project is made possible in collaboration with the Ca' Foscari University of Venice, The Centre for Studies in Russian Art — CSAR, LEONARDO ISAST, Samvel Baghdasaryan Art Foundation, and Weave

 CYFEST 15: Vulnerability is a series of traveling exhibitions hosted worldwide.
-CYFEST 15 took place in Yerevan, Armenia and Miami, USA, in 2023, and will continue in Venice, Italy, in 2024.
+CYFEST 15 took place in Yerevan, Armenia and Miami, USA, in 2023, and continued in Venice, Italy, in 2024.

-The (anti)fragility of biological, social and cyberspaces, personal memories, and scientific imagination, the facsimile of rain and indexical, asemiotic writing, artistic exploration of non-human co-authorship, and a connection between knitting patterns and Mandelbrot sets all converge in our new major group exhibition.
+The (anti)fragility of biological, social and cyberspaces, personal memories, and scientific imagination, the facsimile of rain and indexical, asemiotic writing, artistic exploration of non-human co-authorship, and a connection between knitting patterns and Mandelbrot sets were all presented in this group exhibition.

 Samvel Baghdasaryan